 The Dundee Courier reported that Bury had dark brown hair.
 A match.

 Schwartz: small brown moustache

-In an August 1888 portrait of Bury (this is reproduced on page 101 of William Beadle’s Jack the Ripper Unmasked), he is shown wearing only a moustache.
-The Dundee Courier described Bury’s facial hair as “sandy-coloured.”
+In an August 1888 portrait of Bury (8), he is shown wearing only a moustache.
+The Dundee Courier described Bury’s facial hair as “sandy-coloured” (9).
 A match here as well.

 Schwartz: full face, broad shouldered

 This is an accurate description of Bury as he appears in his August 1888 portrait.
-James Berry, the man who executed William Bury, described Bury as a “full develloped” man in a letter that he wrote just a few days after Bury’s execution.
-Importantly, the March 29, 1889 Dundee Advertiser reported that Bury “seems to have a powerful chest and shoulders.”
+James Berry, the man who executed William Bury, described Bury as a “full develloped” man in a letter that he wrote just a few days after Bury’s execution (10).
+Importantly, the March 30, 1889 People’s Journal reported that Bury “seems to have a powerful chest and shoulders” (11).

 What we have learned, then, is that the eyewitness who is likely to have provided the most accurate description of Jack the Ripper has also provided what is largely a very accurate description of William Henry Bury.